jCallon/jCallon.github.io/pokemon/priority.md

 So while each Pokemon has a speed stat, each move also has a speed bracket.
 Moves execute first according to speed bracket, then Pokemon speed.

 Let's put this into an example:
 - [Calm Mind](https://www.serebii.net/attackdex-swsh/calmmind.shtml) is speed bracket 0.
 [Quick Attack](https://www.serebii.net/attackdex-swsh/quickattack.shtml) is speed bracket +1.
-[Extremespeed](https://www.serebii.net/attackdex-swsh/extremespeed.shtml) is speed bracket +2.
-- [Raikou](https://www.serebii.net/pokedex-swsh/raikou) has base 115 speed.
-[Lucario](https://www.serebii.net/pokedex-swsh/lucario) has base 91 speed.
+- [Raikou](https://www.serebii.net/pokedex-swsh/raikou) has 115 speed.
+[Lucario](https://www.serebii.net/pokedex-swsh/lucario) has 91 speed.
-- If Raikou uses Extremespeed and Lucario uses Calm Mind, who will go first?
-Raikou will go first, because its move had a higher speed bracket.
+- If Raikou uses Quick Attack and Lucario uses Calm Mind, Raikou will go first, because its move had a higher speed bracket.
-- If Raikou uses Calm Mind and Lucatio uses Extremespeed, who will go first?
-Lucario will go first, because its move had a higher speed bracket.
+- If Raikou uses Calm Mind and Lucario uses Quick Attack, Lucario will go first, because its move had a higher speed bracket.
-- If Raikou and Lucario use the same move, who goes first?
-Raikou will go first, because both moves were in the same speed bracket, and its speed is higher.
+- If Raikou and Lucario use the same move, Raikou will go first, because both moves will be in the same speed bracket, and its speed is higher.

 For a list of all non-0 speed bracket move, see [here](https://www.serebii.net/games/speedpriority.shtml).

-As there are +1 and +2 speed brackets, there are also -1, -2, speed brackets, etc. [Vital Throw](https://www.serebii.net/attackdex-swsh/vitalthrow.shtml) is speed priority -1, and [Focus Punch](https://www.serebii.net/attackdex-swsh/focuspunch.shtml) is speed priority -3, for example.
+As there are +1 and +2 speed brackets, there are also -1 and -2, speed brackets, etc..
+[Vital Throw](https://www.serebii.net/attackdex-swsh/vitalthrow.shtml) is bracket -1, and [Focus Punch](https://www.serebii.net/attackdex-swsh/focuspunch.shtml) is bracket -3, for example.
+As of the time of writing this, the lowest is -7, and the highest is +5.

 What use is all this?
 - See the classic example up top for how understanding priority and items lets a level 1 [Rattata](https://www.serebii.net/pokedex-swsh/rattata/) beat a level 100 [Arceus](https://www.serebii.net/pokedex-swsh/arceus/), earning it its own infamous acronym, FEAR (focus-sash endeavor quick-attack Rattata).